8934528/8934528/README.md

 # About Me
 **Security-Focused Full-Stack Developer**
-Building resilient cloud-native systems with security hardening and testing integrated throughout the development lifecycle.
+Building resilient native systems with security hardening and testing integrated throughout the development lifecycle.
 DevOps + SecOps = DevSecOps

 Specializing in: